Retatrutide vs Foundayo (Orforglipron): Injectable vs Oral GLP-1

 - Retatrutide is a once-weekly injection.
 Orforglipron is a once-daily pill with no food or water restrictions.

-- Both are Eli Lilly Phase 3 drugs — likely complementary, not competing.
+- Both are Eli Lilly drugs targeting different parts of the obesity market — likely complementary, not competing.

 The obesity therapeutics pipeline is expanding rapidly.
 Global obesity prevalence now exceeds 1 billion adults, and the severe-obesity segment remains underserved — context that helps explain why maximum-efficacy compounds like retatrutide attract as much research attention as convenience-oriented oral agonists like orforglipron.